- CLASS: Aves (Birds)

 In 2007, the Zoo helped translocate the Kuhl's lory from Rimatara to Atiu in the Cook Islands to establish a second population as insurance against extinction.
 Learning from our experience with ultramarine lories, our team spent time educating the people on Atiu about the devastating consequences of black rats to their island’s native wildlife before the translocation began.

 These birds have now become firmly established on Atiu, with a small group of adventurous lories finding their way to a nearby island.
 At last count, the lory population on Atiu has steadily risen from the original translocated flock of 27 to an estimated 300 birds, with no black rats in sight!
-Keeping black rats off these islands is key to the conservation of lory species on the Pacific islands.
+Keeping black rats off these islands is key to the conservation of lories on the Pacific islands.